RakibulMRH/v_D2A2I-mysql-postgresql-converter/README.md

 Minor Bug fixes for Python 3.12.3+ versions

-4 new table creation format support is added
+Added 4 new table creation format support for the converter

 Major changes in Sequence format convertions